QualiSystems/devguide_source/_reference/8.1.0/quali-shell-framework.md

 Every CloudShell shell consists of a data model and a driver.
 The driver is written in python and can have python package dependencies.
 Quali’s officially released shells use a common set of python packages developed by Quali, which contain most of the logic of Quali shells, while the driver itself (the “.py” file inside the shell) is the thin layer that defines the interface with CloudShell along with the driver’s python requirements.
 Quali’s official shells have a granularity level of Vendor and OS.
 This means that each official shell supports all devices of a specific vendor and OS.
 The exact functionality that is exposed by the shell is defined in the relevant shell standard.
 The structure of the python packages reflects this granularity – for example, any logic that is common to all networking devices resides in cloudshell-networking, while any Cisco-specific logic resides in cloudshell-networking-cisco, and any Cisco IOS-specific logic resides in cloudshell-networking-cisco-ios.
 It is possible to use Quali’s shell framework when creating your own shells or customizing existing ones.
 Note that using the framework is optional.
 To work with one or more of the framework’s python packages, you need to list it in your shell project’s requirements, and not fork it or directly edit it.
 Then you can either write the code, which uses the package, directly in the shell’s driver or create your own python package and add it to the requirements of the driver.
-Such custom python packages can be loaded into our [PyPi server](http://help.quali.com/Online%20Help/8.2.0.3019/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm?Highlight=pypi) and thus be available to your entire CloudShell deployment.
+Such custom python packages can be loaded to a designated "offline dependencies" repository in CloudShell and thus be available to your entire CloudShell deployment - for details, click [here](http://help.quali.com/Online%20Help/8.1.0.4496/Portal/Content/Admn/Cnfgr-Pyth-Env-Wrk-Offln.htm).

 **Important:** It is not recommended to modify Quali python packages as these changes may be overwritten if a newer package that has the same file name is published on the public PyPi repository.
 Alternatively, you’re welcome to create your own packages, using our python packages as a reference.